d99kris/nchat/README.md

 Specifies whether chat list position of muted chats should reflect the time of their last received/sent message.
 Otherwise muted chats are listed last.

+### read_indicator

+Specifies text to indicate a message has been read by the receiver.

 ### terminal_bell